-If you have a damaged tooth or some other dental condition, you need to determine whether it is an emergency needing immediate care.
-Some dental issues can be taken care of during your next appointment; however, if you have a dental emergency, it is imperative that you come see dental health care professional here at Charlotte Emergency Dental as soon as you can.
+At Charlotte Emergency Dental, we specialize in dental emergencies.
+If you have a damaged tooth or some other dental condition, you need to determine whether it is an emergency needing our immediate attention.
+Some dental issues can be taken care of during your next appointment; however, if you have a dental emergency, it is imperative that you come and see one of our dental health care professionals as soon as you can.
 Here is more information on what is—and is not—a dental emergency.

 If you have damaged a tooth, chances are pretty good that it is an emergency.
-You will need to consider the extent of the damage: a broken tooth, a tooth with a severe crack, a tooth that has been knocked out or knocked loose, or a tooth that is bleeding are all emergencies.
-Essentially, a dental emergency is something that requires treatment immediately in order to prevent the loss of a tooth, relieve pain, or stop bleeding.
+You will need to consider the extent of the damage: a broken tooth, a tooth with a severe crack, a tooth that has been knocked out or knocked loose, or a tooth that is bleeding, would all be considered emergencies.
+Essentially, a dental emergency is something that requires treatment immediately in order to prevent the loss of a tooth, relief from severe pain, or to stop heavy or continuous bleeding.

-Infected teeth can qualify as a dental emergency.
-In fact, an infected tooth can even be life-threatening in some cases.
+Infected teeth can often qualify as a dental emergency.
+In fact, an infected tooth can even become life-threatening in some cases.
 If your tooth is infected, you should consult our office right away.

 If the damage to the tooth is not severe, such as a minor chip, a crown that has come loose, or something of that nature, then you are most likely not experiencing an emergency and you can address the problem during normal dental office hours.